Last updated on August 20th, 2022 at 12:30 am

 There are a lot of “green” pans and cookware on the market.
 How does a consumer know which ones are truly safer?

 This one is tricky as well.
 The first step is to avoid Teflon, or other conventional non-stick coatings a synthetic polymer called polytetrafluoroethylene (PTFE), also known as Teflon.
 Perfluorooctanoic acid (PFOA), is a chemical used to bond the coating to the pan.
 Toxic fumes released from heated teflon-coated pans (at medium to high temperatures) cause enough air pollution to kill a pet bird!
 These fumes can also cause people to develop flu-like symptoms called “Teflon Flu.”

 The “green” pans we have researched say the information is proprietary and won’t disclose what the polymer they are using is.
-It is still a synthetic coating, although a better option that teflon, I don’t feel like I can fully recommend it since I don’t understand exactly what they’re using.
+It is still a synthetic coating, although a better option than Teflon, I don’t feel like I can fully recommend it since I don’t understand exactly what they’re using.
 At MightyNest we only sell products that we know everything that is in them, so we haven’t pursued these products.
 Many companies explain the coating as “ceramic.”
-You would still want to verify that the pan has no PFOA’s or PTFE’s, and they didn’t simply add ceramic particles to the coating.
+You would still want to verify that the pan has no PFOAs or PTFEs, and that they didn’t simply add ceramic particles to the coating.
 If you find a “green” pan you are interested in contact the manufacturer and try to ask as many questions as you can and see if you feel comfortable enough with the responses to make a purchase.

-Good old-fashioned cast-iron is the best alternative.
-It it has great heat retention, affordable and is extremely durable.
+Good old-fashioned cast iron is the best alternative.
+It has great heat retention, is affordable, and is extremely durable.